-Benefit Description You pay Note: The Standard Option and Prosper calendar year deductibles apply to some benefits in this Section.
+Surg gical procedures High Option Standard Option Prosper Note: The Standard Option and Prosper calendar year deductibles apply to some benefits in this Section.
 We say "after the deductible" when it applies.
+Benefit Description You pay

-Surgical procedures High Option Standard Option Prosper A comprehensive range of services, such as: Nothing Nothing Nothing
+Surgical procedures High Option Standard Option Prosper

 A comprehensive range of services, such as: Nothing Nothing Nothing

 Operative procedures

-• Treatment of fractures, including casting
+Treatment of fractures, including casting

-• Normal pre- and post-operative care by the surgeon
+Normal pre- and post-operative care by the surgeon

 Correction of amblyopia and strabismus

 Endoscopy procedures

 Biopsy procedures

 Removal of tumors and cysts

-• Correction of congenital anomalies (see Reconstructive surgery )
+• Correction of congenital anomalies (see Reconstructive surgery)

 • Insertion of internal prosthetic devices.
 See Section 5(a), Orthopedic and prosthetic devices , for coverage information

-• Treatment of burns
+Treatment of burns

-• Other implanted time-release drugs, except for contraceptive drugs and devices
+Other implanted time-release drugs, except for contraceptive drugs and devices